elypia/elypiai/CONTRIBUTING.md

 }
 ```

-So from this we can see we'll be getting a list of results, so we can either use a deseralizer and convert this into
+From this we can see we'll be getting a list of results, so we can either use a deserializer and convert this into
 just a list, or make a wrapper object which goes over the list and may return the list or have utility methods to
 perform predefined functions or sorting on the list.
 We'll go for the latter as it's more helpful for this case.

 [A single definition to put in our list.]
 [List of results the wrapper will return.]

-You can see we used a custom deseralizer in this object.
+You can see we used a custom deserializer in this object.
 They're helpful when APIs can return data in ways
 that are not ideal for Java developers, for example numbers as strings, or an empty string instead of null like
 the case above.
-Several deseralizers have been predefined in the common library for GSON and JAXB including
+Several deserializers have been predefined in the common library for Gson and JAXB including
-the `NullEmptyDeseralizer` which will deseralize empty Strings as `null` instead.
+the `NullEmptyDeseralizer` which will deserialize empty Strings as `null` instead.

 ### Creating the Service
 Once all entities have been created, we have to make a service class, the service usually isn't exposed